Module parse_bif_locale

 §Modifier: ! (not)

-The “not” modifier prevents the file from being reload if it has already been parsed.
-Generally, language files should only be included once, it will increase performance if “not” is used:
+The “not” modifier prevents the file from being reloaded if it has already been parsed.
+Generally, language files should only be included once; it will increase performance if “not” is used:

 {:!locale; file.json :}